laissez-faire-btc/safe-redaction/BIP.md

 **The Consensus Rule**

 Redaction Statements are stored in OP_RETURN data.
-This BIP disallows some specific OP_RETURN output scripts.
+This BIP disallows some specific OP_RETURN output scripts, where they represent unsafe redactions.

-This BIP changes the interpretation of OP_RETURN outputs separating them into three categories:
+This BIP changes the interpretation of OP_RETURN outputs, separating them into three categories with different handling:

 Category 1: a valid Redaction Statement.
 If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement is well formed and represents true facts about a safe redaction, then this is a valid output.